What Is WooCommerce in WordPress and How Does It Work?

 What is the difference between WordPress and WooCommerce?

-Is WooCommerce paid or free?
+Is WooCommerce completely free?

 Final Words